 Once participants are cleaned up from the project, the group will head to the local soccer field where they will play a friendly game of soccer with the local community members.
 The soccer game usually lasts until the sun sets when everyone will return to their homes for dinner and a good night’s sleep.

 Day 8 – Service Project Day & Evening Dance Lessons

 Wake up to another delicious Costa Rican breakfast.
 They typically consist of the traditional “gallo pinto” accompanied by fresh eggs to your liking, tropical fruits, bread, cheese, and tortillas.

-Next you will get back into your service project attire, and will head over the the project site for one more day of work.
+Next, you will get back into your service project attire and will head over the project site for one more day of work.
 The goal today is to finish the project.

-This evening, you will learn the basic steps to salsa, merengue and cumbia.
+This evening, you will learn the basic steps of salsa, merengue, and cumbia.
 All family members and group participants are invited to dance class.
-It is another wonderful bonding time within the homestay community and great examples to follow during dance lessons.
+It is another wonderful bonding time within the homestay community and a great example to follow during dance lessons.
 Tonight you will eat dinner and spend another night together with your homestay family.

 Day 9 – Local Coffee & Sugarcane Farm Tour & Traditional Cooking Classes

 Make sure you eat a hearty breakfast this morning as you will be experiencing a day in the life of a “campesino” or rural farmer today.
 Your group will meet up and transfer to a local coffee and sugarcane farm.
 Here you will learn how tropical fruits and vegetables grow and you will get your hands dirty by reforesting part of the farm and working on maintaining its grounds.
 Your group most likely will harvest some crops to use to prepare lunch that day.